-When I as asked to write my testimony my first thought was that I hadn't done anything good enough to write about, and that maybe I'm not a very good Christian.
-But after giving it some thought I realized that it's not about me and what I've done, but about Jesus, and what He's done for me.
+When I was asked to write my testimony my first thought was that I hadn't done anything good enough to write about and that maybe I'm not a very good Christian.
+But after giving it some thought, I realized that it's not about me and what I've done, but about Jesus, and what He's done for me.

-I went from having nothing to say about my testimony, to having more to say than I can probably ever put on paper.
-He's brought me through so many things and changed me in so many ways that it's hard to know where to even start.
+I went from having nothing to say about my testimony, to have more to say than I can probably ever put on paper.
+He's brought me through so many things and changed me in so many ways that it's hard to know where even to start.

-It seemed to me all my life that I could never please anyone, that I was a failure, but Jesus loved me and I've found out that He's all I need and all I want.
+It seemed to me all my life that I could never please anyone, which I was a failure, but Jesus loved me, and I've found out that He's all I need and all I want.

 When I tried to kill myself with an overdose of drugs, He wouldn't let me go.
 When I couldn't find a job, He found one for me.
 When I thought I couldn't survive after watching my husband die of a massive heart-attack, he never left me.

-All those times I sat in the floor and cried and screamed "why", He was there.
-Jesus understood all my questions and even though He didn't answer them all, He led me into a sweeter relationship with Him than I'd ever had.
+All those times I sat on the floor and cried and screamed "why" He was there.
+Jesus understood all my questions, and even though He didn't answer them all, He led me into a sweeter relationship with Him than I'd ever had.

 When satan sent the demons of hell to torment me, my Protector never left my side and taught me to use His name to subdue my enemies and my fears.
 He delivered me from $30,000 in debt after my husband died and all within nine months, during which time I had no job.

 I could go on and on.
 Do I have a testimony?
 YES!
-And it's all about Jesus Christ and what He's done for me and what He continues to do for me each and every day.
-Do I have a lot of things on this earth, no, but I'm storing up my riches in Heaven, and my King has seen to it that I've never been without.
+And it's all about Jesus Christ and what He's done for me and what He continues to do for me every day.
+Do I have a lot of things on this earth, no, but I'm storing up my riches in Heaven, and my King has seen to it that I've never been without?

 I don't think I could ever phrase it any better than Anne Graham Lotz when she says, "I don't want to quit, I don't want sympathy, I don't even want a miracle....Just give me Jesus."